mdolab/pyoptsparse/README.md

 Please see the [documentation](http://mdolab.engin.umich.edu/doc/packages/pyoptsparse/doc/index.html) for installation details and API documentation.
 This link requires credentials currently only available to MDO Lab members.

+To locally build the documentation, enter the `doc` folder and enter `make html` in terminal.

 Citation
 ========